jtarbard/Software-Engineering-Project-Wiki/Documentation/Testing.md

 # Note to self
 * Fixture: in `conftest.py`.
 E.g. `def new_item()`, pass fixtures in parameters and you can call them
+* `pytest --setup-show tests/functional/` shows how conftest.py is being called
+* `-v` probably means verbose.
+It shows PASS and FAILED for each test.
+Runs all tests.

 ## Login